 The original commission for “Joshua” was a 10 minute operatic scene for the History on the Humber Festival in August 2017.

 Six performances of four scenes from “Joshua” took place at Montgomery's Inn Museum in Etobicoke supported by the Toronto Arts Council animating historic sites program, the Ontario Arts Council's opera workshop program, and the Canada Council's concept to realization program.

 In February 2019, ArsMusica was invited to perform scenes from“Joshua” at Toronto City Hall and at the Scarborough Civic Centre as part of the Mayor's Black History Month celebration.

 ArsMusica has recently been awarded funding from the Toronto Arts Council and the City of Toronto Arts in the Parks series for additional performances of scenes from “Joshua” at Memorial Park stage in 2022.

 Started in 1994 by soprano Cherry Ann Mendez and her son, conductor Colin Mendez Morris, Arsmusica Concerts was founded to provide BIPOC and Ethnocultural artists with performance opportunities with a chamber orchestra.
 Arsmusica has been non profit since 2002.
 Arsmusica performs 4 to 10 performances per year.
 The performances feature complete staged operas, as well as opera scenes and recitals performed with chamber orchestra, choirs and children's chorus.
-Our singers are younger "up and coming" BIPOC eand other ethnocultural Canadian professionals who wish to perform with a professional chamber orchestra.
-ArsMusica's mandate includes working extensively with Black and ethnocultural performers. this includes BIPOC performers and first generation Canadian performers. (whose parents were born outside Canada)
+Our singers are younger "up and coming" Canadian professionals who wish to perform with a professional chamber orchestra.

 Arsmusica past performances include complete performances and scenes from Puccini’s Madama Butterfly, La Bohème, Manon Leascaut, and Tosca.
 Mozart’s Don Giovanni, and Magic Flute.
 Strauss’ Der Rosenkavalier, Bizet's Carmen, Verdi's Aida, La Forza del Destino, and Rigoletto as well as sacred works such as the Pergolesi Stabat Mater .
 Arsmusica also performs an annual Christmas concert where new settings of carols are premiered.
 The 2011 and 2012 concerts featured the world premiere of the carols set by renowned New Orleans pianist/composer Ellis Marsalis.
 2011-12 was the 3rd consecutive year we performed a chamber version of Humperdinck's Hansel and Gretel with a children's chorus.